sskeme/eeee346-f24-hw4/README.md

 2. Inputs
 * Line 1: operation code (0=concat; 1=substring; 2=reverse; and 3=ltrim)
 * Line 2+: multiple lines based on the string operation
-* End line: the defined operation code (i.e., 0, 1, 2, or 3) to continue OR another integer (e.g., 4) to exit

 concat():
 ```